Goa Institute of Management: PGDM (MBA) in Big Data Analysis

 This course was introduced in 2018.
 A business analytics software & services SAS has announced its association with GIM for the Big Data Course.
-SAS and GIM hosted an event in which the teams analyzed COVID-19 data of several countries and arrived at a conclusion that COVID-19 will not be eradicated anytime soon and we must adhere to the norms and guidelines advised by the government and health agencies.
+SAS and GIM hosted an event in which the teams analysed COVID-19 data of several countries and arrived at a conclusion that COVID-19 will not be eradicated anytime soon and we must adhere to the norms and guidelines advised by the government and health agencies.